Here are a few things to consider:

 10. Flying tips: Best times of the day to travel, 6&7am, best days of the week to travel-Saturday, Wednesday and Tuesday, best months to travel-September and April, try to fly non-stop because that reduces the chances of losing your luggage and consider using airports near major cities.

-11. YOUR PHOTO BEFORE YOU TRAVEL CAN BE VERY HELPFUL — writes Susan from Calgary, Canada — I suggest you take a photo of your luggage and/or backpack before you leave the house.
+11. TAKE A PHOTO OF YOUR LUGGAGE BEFORE YOU TRAVEL– writes Susan from Calgary, Canada — I suggest you take a photo of your luggage and/or backpack before you leave the house.
 This way, a copy is already in your camera.
 Then, if your luggage gets lost you can immediately show the lost luggage staff exactly what the missing pieces looks like.
-Also consider buying a luggage tracking device.
-I use Track dot and once its in my luggage it can be located anywhere in the world via satellite via my cell phone or online.

-12. More tips from my book “Go Girl” I found that it was cheaper and easier to use debit cards than carrying traveler’s check.
+12. More tips from my book “Go Girl” !
+I found that it was cheaper and easier to use debit cards to get cash than carrying traveler’s checks or exchanging money at the airport.
 You also get a better exchange rate and a lower transaction fee. page 342 When planning your travel wardrobe restrict your color scheme to two colors and bundle your clothes instead of fold them. page 344 Consider using a ticket broker or consolidator to find the affordable plane tickets, particularly if you plan a multi stop trip. page 338 Make copies of your credit cards, passport, birth certificate and tickets and keep them in a separate location from the originals. page 340 If you are traveling to the southern hemisphere, contact your local health department’s immunization division two months before your departure to get information about required medications for each country you plan to visit. page 341